Emergence of Hilbert Space Fragmentation in Ising Models with a Weak Transverse Field: Abstract

 \section{Abstract}

 The transverse-field Ising model is one of the fundamental models in quantum many-body systems, yet a full understanding of its dynamics remains elusive in higher than one dimension.
-Here, we show the breakdown of ergodicity in $d$-dimensional Ising models in the weak-transverse-field limit.
-We demonstrate that novel Hilbert-space fragmentation occurs in the effective non-integrable model with $d\geq2$ as a consequence of only one emergent ${\it U}(1)$ conservation law, namely, domain-wall-number conservation.
-Our results indicate nontrivial initial-state dependence for prethermal dynamics of the Ising models in a weak transverse field.
+Here, we show for the first time the breakdown of ergodicity in $d$-dimensional Ising models with a weak transverse field in a prethermal regime.
+We demonstrate that novel Hilbert-space fragmentation occurs in the effective non-integrable model with $d\geq2$ as a consequence of only one emergent global conservation law of the domain wall number.
+Our results indicate nontrivial initial-state dependence for non-equilibrium dynamics of the Ising models in a weak transverse field.

-{\it Introduction. ---} The transverse-field Ising model (TFIM) serves as a minimal model among quantum many-body systems and plays a significant role in various fields ranging from condensed matter physics~\cite{stinchcombe1973ising,de1963collective,sachdev2011quantum}, to statistical mechanics~\cite{lieb1961two,katsura1962statistical,pfeuty1970one,suzuki1976relationship}, and even to quantum technologies, such as quantum annealing \cite{kadowaki1998quantum,brooke1999quantum,das2008colloquium} and quantum sensing \cite{frerot2018quantum,huang2018non,hatomura2021symmetry}.
+{\it Introduction. ---} The transverse-field Ising model (TFIM) serves as a minimal model among quantum many-body systems~\cite{de1963collective,stinchcombe1973ising}.
 Despite its simplicity, the TFIM is quite difficult to investigate in higher-than-one dimensions because of its non-integrable nature.
 It is particularly important for foundation of quantum statistical mechanics to elucidate dynamical properties of the model.
-Indeed, its quantum thermalization has recently been investigated in relatively large systems \cite{fratus2015eigenstate,mondaini2016eigenstate,guardado2018probing,richter2020quantum,schmitt2020quantum}.
+Indeed, its quantum thermalization has recently been investigated in relatively large systems \cite{fratus2015eigenstate,mondaini2016eigenstate,guardado2018probing,schmitt2020quantum,richter2020quantum}.
 For example, ergodicity in the ordered phase is controversial in the two-dimensional TFIM \cite{fratus2015eigenstate,mondaini2016eigenstate,blass2016test}.
 It was found that the model does not always thermalize in some quenches with numerical experiments \cite{blass2016test} and that non-thermal eigenstates exist in a two-dimensional ladder system in the weak transverse-field limit \cite{van2020quantum}.